irlserver/tokio-uring/README.md

 # tokio-uring

+***This branch/fork is a mess, its history will be forced pushed/rebased/rewritten multiple times a day (or even hour).***
+***If you see anything cool in here, cherry pick the commits fast and don't expect the code to work or stay for long***

 This crate provides [`io-uring`] for [Tokio] by exposing a new Runtime that is compatible with Tokio but also can drive [`io-uring`]-backed resources.
 Any library that works with [Tokio] also works with `tokio-uring`.
 The crate